-Please note the following dates if you want to apply for a 2022 swan permit or preference point.
+Please note the following dates if you want to apply for a 2023 tundra swan permit or preference point.

-July 6: Apply online for a permit or preference point
+July 5: Apply online for a permit or preference point

-Starting July 6, you may apply online for a swan permit or preference point.
+Starting July 5, you may apply online for a tundra swan permit or preference point.
 Both residents and nonresidents may apply.
 Groups of up to four adults or four youth may also apply.
 For more information, please see Applying as a group on page 12.

-When you submit your application for either a swan permit or a preference point, you will be charged a nonrefundable application fee.
+When you submit your application for either a tundra swan permit or a preference point, you will be charged a nonrefundable application fee.

-The application fee is \$10 for residents and \$15 for nonresidents.
+The application fee is \$10 for residents and \$16 for nonresidents.
 A permit fee is charged only if you are successful in drawing a permit.
-The fee for a swan permit is \$15 for residents and \$17 for nonresidents.
+The fee for a tundra swan permit is \$40 for residents and \$125 for nonresidents.

-If you purchase your hunting or combination license while applying for a swan permit, you'll also be charged a license fee.
+If you purchase your hunting or combination license while applying for a tundra swan permit, you'll also be charged a license fee.
 See page 6 for a list of license fees.

-You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through September 2022.
+You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through September 2023.
 You can also use a pre-paid credit card.
 Please keep in mind that the Division is not responsible for any bank charges incurred for the use of credit or debit cards.

-To change the credit or debit card associated with your application, call 1-800-221-0659 or visit utah-hunt.com.
+To change the credit or debit card associated with your application, call 800-221-0659 or visit utah-hunt.com.

-July 20: Deadline for permit and preference point applications
+July 19: Deadline for permit and preference point applications

-Your application for a swan permit or preference point must be submitted online no later than 11 p.m.
-MDT on July 20, 2022.
+Your application for a tundra swan permit or preference point must be submitted online no later than 11 p.m.
+MDT on July 19, 2023.
 If you need help with your online application, please call any Division office before 5 p.m.
-MDT on July 20, 2022.
+MDT on July 19, 2023.
 A Division employee will be available to help you.

-July 20: Deadline to resubmit or withdraw an application
+July 19: Deadline to edit or withdraw an application

 If you make a mistake in your online permit application, simply go to utah-hunt.com and click the View, Edit, and Withdraw button at the bottom of the page.
 All edits must be made before 11 p.m.
-MDT on July 20, 2022.
+MDT on July 19, 2023.